How to Clean a Wooden Cutting Board | F.N. Sharp

 Oiling wooden cutting board with conditioning oil

-When it comes to choosing an oil to use, go with one that is food grade and not prone to rancidity.
+When it comes to choosing your conditioning oil, go with a food grade oil that isn't prone to rancidity.
 Mineral oil is used by many as it’s inexpensive and easily found at most kitchen supply stores.

 Here are a few important things to keep in mind when oiling a wooden cutting board: